SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 The config file `/etc/grafana/grafana.ini` needs some adjustments:
 * Set the hostname in `[server]` section: `domain = health.YOURCLOUD.sovereignit.cloud`.
 Set the `protocol = https` if not enabled by default.
 You can use a hostname of your liking, but we will need to create TLS certificates for this host.
 So we should have control over DNS TXT records for this domain if we want to use Let's Encrypt with DNSAUTH.
 The `sovereignit.cloud` domain is controlled by the SCS project team and has been used for a number of health mon instances.
 In this same section, set `cert_file = /etc/grafana/health-fullchain.pem` and `cert_key = /etc/grafana/health-key.pem`.
-Ensure that both files are readable by `root:grafana` and that the keyfile is *not* world-readable.
+Ensure that both files are readable by `root:grafana` and that the key file is *not* world-readable.
 * Configure the admin access.
 In section `[security]`, set the `admin_user = admin` and `admin_password = SOME_SECRET_PASS` which you keep private.
 * Allow local data sources (same section): `data_source_proxy_whitelist = localhost:8088 localhost:8086`
 * Let's disallow user signup (in section `[users]`): `allow_sign_up = false` and `allow_org_create = false`.